 Should a coyote approach you, appear big in stature and yell.
 The animal will run off into the woods.

-Massive ships pass with a hundred yards of Bird Island.
+Massive ships pass within a hundred yards of Bird Island.
 Be aware that a passing ship will draw water away from the island, leaving a boat high and dry on the seabed until it passes—anchor with ample depth below the vessel.

 Are You Ready To Visit Shark Tooth Island